samuelrothermel/paypal-server-sdk-v1/README.md

 # PayPal Server SDK Example

-This project is a Node.js Express server using EJS templates and integrates PayPal Buttons and Hosted Card Fields with the PayPal SDK.
+This project is a Node.js Express server using EJS templates and integrates PayPal Buttons and Hosted Card Fields with the PayPal Server SDK.

 ## Setup